m4r35n357/ODE-Playground/README.md

 No planned new features, and no known bugs ;)

-All programs are written in pure C99.
+All programs are written in pure C99 and Posix shell.
-Sources and Executables are tiny (if MUSL is used); the default build is against glibc.

 All c floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.

-Platform | FP Implementation
+Platform | Long Double Implementation
 ----------|-----------
 ix86 | 80 bit hardware float
 x86-64 | 80 bit hardware float